 Using JYNI to Keep Your Qualification Pipeline Full

 Even the best qualification framework only works if you have a consistent flow of leads to qualify.
-JYNI's AI agents deliver verified business owner contacts every day — phone and email confirmed, industry matched to your best verticals.
-Because leads are exclusive (never shared with other brokers), you reach business owners before they've been qualified by competitors.
-A broker who qualifies 30–50 JYNI leads per week typically books 3–6 funded deals per month at average deal sizes of $50,000–$150,000.
+JYNI's AI agents surface business owner contacts as they're discovered — phone and email checked, industry matched to your best verticals.
+Because leads are private to your workspace — JYNI does not resell your pipeline — you reach business owners before they've been qualified by competitors.
+Industry benchmark: brokers who consistently qualify a steady weekly flow of fresh, well-targeted leads tend to fund several deals per month.

 System tip: Build your qualification scorecard into your CRM so every JYNI lead is scored automatically when you log the call.
 This gives you a ranked pipeline and lets you focus on the highest-probability deals first.